-If your SOLIDWORKS part file seems to be unusable for some odd reason, but you can still access the feature tree, don’t count the part out just yet.
+If your SOLIDWORKS part file seems to be unusable for some reason, but you can still access the feature tree, don’t count the part out just yet.
 Here is a creative way to salvage your work by transplanting the feature tree into a new part file!
 This hopefully spares you the time and effort of remodeling from scratch.
+Note: it will replace the ID’s of the face, edge, and model, requiring re-detailing of the drawing and repair of assembly mates, but at least you won’t have to re-model from scratch.
+When opening any containing assemblies or drawings, you will likely see a message about a mismatch between the internal ID of the new part versus the original.

 - Close all currently open SOLIDWORKS files